 Q. A licensee shall not employ any person unless the licensee:

 1. Conducts a reasonable investigation of the background, honesty, truthfulness, integrity and competency of the employee before hiring.

 2. Keeps a record of the investigation for not less than two years after termination.

-R. A license is not transferable or assignable and control of a licensee may not be acquired through a stock purchase or other device without the prior written consent of the superintendent.
-Written consent shall not be given if the superintendent finds that any of the grounds for denial, revocation or suspension of a license as set forth in section 6-905 are applicable to the acquiring person.
-For the purposes of this subsection, "control" means the power to vote more than twenty per cent of outstanding voting shares of a licensed corporation, partnership, association or trust.
+R. A license is not transferable or assignable and control of a licensee may not be acquired through a stock purchase or other device without the prior written consent of the deputy director.
+Written consent shall not be given if the deputy director finds that any of the grounds for denial, revocation or suspension of a license as set forth in section 6-905 are applicable to the acquiring person.
+For the purposes of this subsection, "control" means the power to vote more than twenty percent of outstanding voting shares of a licensed corporation, partnership, association or trust.

 S. The licensee is liable for any damage caused by any of the licensee's employees while acting as an employee of the licensee.

 T. A licensee shall comply with the requirements of section 6-114 relating to balloon payments.